AR, VR, 4k and 360 Video – The Challenges of Managing Big Video

 Every brand wants to shoot in 4k.
 That’s super high definition.
 It’s a bit of an anomaly because it’s virtually impossible to distribute – the world of broadcasting is still getting its head around High Definition – and the file sizes are too big for the broadband networks to process them.
 But it’s the latest and greatest technology so it’s in big demand and brand publishers are pushing the broadcasters to catch up.
 (Note: there are those that are already trying to sell you the benefits of 8K, but it is still more an R&D project at the moment than a commercial reality so best to get 4k sorted first.)

-I think the best way to sum up how huge 4k is to listen to Dan Piro from the National Hockey League who wants to film all their games in 4k.
-In short – he says they film in HD now and that is difficult enough with a single game creating terabyte of content.
+I think the best way to sum up how huge 4k is, is to listen to Dan Piro from the National Hockey League who wants to film all their games in 4k.
+In short – he says they film in HD now and that is difficult enough with a single game creating a terabyte of content.
 They currently shoot up to 15 games on any given night and they need to make all the highlight reels available literally within minutes.
 When it comes to 4k, the files are so big that a workflow doesn’t even exist to enable the live shoot let alone create the Video on Demand content for distribution.

 New Generation Broadcasters

 The NGBs that I expect to turn up this year at IBC are the large brands and enterprises that are just starting to create large volumes of content.
-A few years back Livestream predicted that the all Fortune 500 companies are becoming broadcasters.
+A few years back Livestream predicted that all Fortune 500 companies are becoming broadcasters.
 And it looks like that is finally coming true.
-Not only is Facebook producing a lot of livestreams these days, but Livestream itself claims that it is powering more than 10 million live streaming events a year.
+Not only is Facebook producing a lot of live streams these days, but Livestream itself claims that it is powering more than 10 million live streaming events a year.
 That’s a lot of live content.

 But the real bread and butter is video on demand and everything points to the fact that NGBs are scaling their production.
 I was talking with an education company that makes more than 1500 videos a month and is planning to do much, much more.
-There is an industry springing up around video content that has nothing to do with Youtube or Facebook or Snapchat that is all about communicating with staff and clients that is literally changing the face of how broadcasting is viewed and the equipment that is needed to make and manage it.
+There is an industry springing up around video content that has nothing to do with Youtube or Facebook or Snapchat that is all about communicating with staff and clients.
+This is literally changing the face of how broadcasting is viewed and the equipment that is needed to make and manage it.

 Augmented Reality, Virtual Reality and 360 video

 The technologies around AR/VR and 360 are coming of age.
 By that I mean, they are becoming affordable and there are a number of early tech adopters who are experimenting with them.
 No doubt IBC will be awash with new technology – cameras and lenses – and some really good applications of what can be produced.
-We aren’t anywhere near Minority Report yet, but the you have to remember that Minority Report was set in 2054 – we are a lot closer than that.
+We aren’t anywhere near Minority Report yet, but then you have to remember that Minority Report was set in 2054 – we are a lot closer than that.

 As with all new technologies, the race is always to develop the application first, see if it is going to catch on and then build the new infrastructure and workflows.
 We are just entering the stage of building that scalable infrastructure.